protolambda/rumor/README.md

 ## Usage

-There are a few subcommands to choose the mode of operation:
+There are a few sub-commands to choose the mode of operation:

 ```
   attach      Attach to a running rumor server
   bare        Rumor as a bare JSON-formatted input/output process, suitable for use as subprocess.
-  file        Run rom a file
+  file        Run from a file
   help        Help about any command
   serve       Rumor as a server to attach to
-  shell       Rumor as a human-readable shell
+  shell       Rumor as a human-readable shell   <- recommended
 ```

 Serve and attach supported types: